 Ahem, American Horror Story, The Walking Dead, Fear the Walking Dead, Twin Peaks: The Return, The Exorcist, The Frankenstein Chronicles, Ash vs. Evil Dead, Midnight, Texas, Hannibal, and Penny Dreadful ring any bells?

-Sad news for Ash vs. Evil Dead fans, though, as Starz Cancels Horror Series After 3 Seasons
+Sad news for The Exorcist at Fox which has been cancelled after two seasons as well as for Ash vs. Evil Dead fans as Starz Cancels Horror Series After 3 Seasons

 Personally, Horror is not my genre of choice (although, I loved Penny Dreadful on Showtime).
 And yet, I did see all of the Wes Craven Scream movies, and I do feel that Stephen King’s Carrie is a classic.
-I never saw any of the Nightmare on Elm Street films nor did I buy a ticket for The Conjuring franchise.
+I never saw any of the Nightmare on Elm Street films nor did I buy a ticket for The Conjuring franchise which is expanding each year including a 3rd Annabelle Spinoff and New Entry, The Nun

 I gotta say, though, I really enjoyed Get Out, but I thought it was more Thriller than Horror film (up until the last few minutes).
 Tip o’ the hat to screenwriter Jordan Peele who totally deserved winning both the WGA Award and the Oscar for Best Screenplay.